2sic/2sxc-docs/2sxc Docs Generator/pages/guides/vscode/index.md

 1. Anything marked with `[EditorBrowsable(EditorBrowsableState.Never)]` - IntelliSense will not show these APIs
 1. Properties beginning with an underscore, eg `_Something`

+## Known Issues when C# IntelliSense is not Working

+> [!TIP]
+> Here we try to collect known issues and solutions.

+1. A razor file has the same name as a C# class in the AppCode Folder
+    _This will confuse the IntelliSense, since the Razor file will magically be seen as a class with the same name._
+    Solution: Rename the Razor file to something else.

 ## Configure an App for JavaScript IntelliSense